emory/inc-mm-v4/_pages/now.md

 ## Work

-- I'm leaving the University of Iowa and start working for Auth0 at the end of October.
-I'm super excited!
+- I am the Principal Security Engineer for Auth0 and am obsessively preoccupied with our security operations team.

 ### Other Efforts